Basque Country is waiting for you

 The Basque Country is one of the safest places in Europe, with an average crime rate of 41.34 per one thousand inhabitants in 2012, almost seven points lower than average for Spain (48 in 2012), and over twenty points lower than the EU average, set at 64.9.

-Also, the Basque Country is the safest autonomous community and Bilbao is the safest city in all of the Spanish State according to a survey conducted by Sondea Institute for Securitas Direct
+Also, the Basque Country is the safest autonomous community in all of the Spanish State according to a survey conducted by Sondea Institute for Securitas Direct, and Bilbao is rated the 5th safest city in the world by World’s Best Cities 2021, which is a study that identifies cities that are most desirable for locals, visitors, and businesspeople alike, rather than simply looking at livability or tourism appeal.

-According to this survey, the Basque Country is the safest autonomous community according to 14 % of the respondents, followed by Asturias (9 %) and Extremadura (8 %).
+According to Sondea Institute, the Basque Country is the safest autonomous community according to 14 % of the respondents, followed by Asturias (9 %) and Extremadura (8 %).
 On the other hand, 38 per cent of the respondents, from more than 2,000 interviews, consider that Madrid is the least safe, followed by Andalusia (21 %) and Catalonia (19 %).

 Compared crime rate (crimes committed per thousand inhabitants).
 Year 2009